CodingUser-Debug/BlackedOut/README.md

 # BlackedOut
-Google extension made I made with help of AI
+Google extension made I made with help of AI - Just wanted to explore the realm of making an extension for fun.